 Instead of talking about how far you’ve walked, focus on how much fun you’ve had.
 Instead of talking about how much further, talk about how yummy your lunch will be or how nice it will feel to play in the creek at the end of the hike.

-Treat your child respectfully and respond honestly to questions of what the trail will be like, how far along you’ve hiked, what to expect next, and so forth.
+Treat your child respectfully and respond honestly and age appropriately to questions of what the trail will be like, how far along you’ve hiked, what to expect next, and so forth.
 If you tell a kid that the walk will be easy and only take an hour, then that should be pretty close to the truth.
 I’d be very annoyed if my husband lied to me about a hike just to get me on it!

 In VeraVise’s post, Amy puts it so well when she shares about the physical and emotional challenges a hike can pose.